rayfaddis/octopress-BootstrapModal/README.md

 This plugin is useful when you want to display an image as a thumbnail, with the option to display it in it's full size with a popup.
 Alternatively you may just have an image that's too wide for the blog.

 ## About
-This project originated from the [bmc\octopress-plugins][] project which is a good JQuery UI example and thus is still almost identical.
+This project originated from the [bmc\octopress-plugins][] project which is a good jQuery UI example and thus is still almost identical.
 View Brian's [A Simple Octopress Image Popup Plugin][blog-image-popup] blog post on the original plugin.

-This plugins is merely a Boostrap implementaiton versus the jQuery UI version and also includes the ability to float\align your thumbnail image.
+This plugins is merely a Bootstrap implementation versus the jQuery UI version and also includes the ability to float\align your thumbnail image.

-Future Ehancements:
+Future Enhancements:

-1. Ability to generate actual seperate and smaller thumbnails images versus letting the browser size down the original via width and height attributes.
+1. Ability to generate actual separate and smaller thumbnails images versus letting the browser size down the original via width and height attributes.
 2. Generate modals for more than images (text, videos, AJAX requests, etc.).

 ## Prerequisites